Chapter 18.30

 9. Exterior surfaces of the collectors and related equipment shall have a matte finish and shall be color-coordinated to harmonize with roof materials or other dominant colors of the structure.

 K. Utilities.
 All utility connections shall be coordinated with the development of the site, so as not to be exposed except where necessary.
 Pad-mounted transformer and/or meter box locations shall be included in the site plan with an appropriate screening treatment.
-Overhead utilities shall be undergrounded, unless waived by the city engineer’s office.
+Overhead utilities shall be undergrounded, unless waived by the city engineer.

 18.30.090 Architectural review committee.